 My name is Bo Andersen and I am a software developer from Denmark.

-I am a software developer who works at a successful company, which operates one of the largest websites in Denmark.
+I am a software developer who has previously worked a successful company, which operates one of the largest websites in Denmark, before deciding to teach full time.
 I have worked with programming for a decade, primarily with web development.
 I have a bachelor's degree in computer science and have worked with programming in my spare time before, during and after completing my education.